armiiller/ember-cli-adminlte/README.md

 #### Addon Options

-Options for this addon are configured in the projects `ember-cli-build.js` file as an 'ember-cli-bootswatch' object property.
+Options for this addon are configured in the projects `ember-cli-build.js` file as an 'ember-cli-adminlte' object property.
 Available options include:

 * `theme` [string]: Name of the Bootswatch theme to be imported, or `'default'` for the standard Bootstrap theme and `'bootstrap'` for the ["visually enhanced"](http://getbootstrap.com/getting-started/#bootstrap-theme) Bootstrap theme
 * `excludeCSS` [boolean]: By default, the theme's `bootstrap.css` file will be imported